gies74/companova/README.md

     row where O(j) is compared with O(i).
 The first cell of a row contains the identifier i (or j) while the other 7 contain counts of thelisteners judgements on a seven point scale.

+For more details, see Rietveld, Toni (2021) Subjective Measurement Techniques for Speech and Language Pathology.
+London: Routledge